JorjaFox/website/_posts-old-blog/2011-11-15-happy-anniversary-to-us.md

 On November 15, 2000, I registered JorjaFox.net, bought the hosting, and brought us all here, to this very place.

 Well, not this place.
 We started on SimpleNet, moved to Yahoo, and then eventually to <a href="http://www.liquidweb.com/?RID=JFO123">LiquidWeb</a> (where we are today on a big ol' server!).
 Last year, I put the date in my calendar, and it beeped at me today to remind me that this is the end of year 11 and the start of year 12.
-I remember the reason I got the domain: <em>CSI</em> had just gotten it's full season pickup.
+I remember the reason I got the domain: _CSI_ had just gotten it's full season pickup.

 That was a long time ago, and who knew then that today I'd be pulling off the curtain on a winter fundraiser!